muratk5n/thirdwave/en/README.md

 ---

-'Cob' as in corn on the cock
+'Cob' as in 'corn on the cock'

 ---